sectsect/wp-most-popular-custom/README.md

  2. Unzip the file.
  3. Upload the cfs-loop-field-query directory to your /wp-content/plugins/ directory.
  4. Activate the plugin through the 'Plugins' menu in WordPress.
- 💀Caution: If you are a on a multi-site, you must be activated on the child-site.💀
+ 💀**Caution**: If you are a on a multi-site, you must be activated on the child-site.💀
- You can access the some setting by going to Settings -> CFS Loop Field Query.
+ You can access the some setting by going to 'Ranking'.

- 5. Setting "Post Type Name", "Loop Field Name", "Date Field Name in Loop Feld".
- That's it.
-The main query of your select post types will be rewritten.
+#### Added Feature
+ - Settings page
+ - Exclude the login user access
+ - Exclude access to the split single page
+ - Add the Date range "biweekly (2w)"

 #### Example: Sub Query💀
 	<ul>